mjhea0/thinkful-mentor/regex/primer.md

 # Interlude: Regular Expressions

-Regular expressions (or regex) are used to *find* or *replace* patterns in strings.
+Regular expressions (also known as regex) is a powerful syntax used for pattern matching in order to extract information from text documents.

-Python has a special module for performing such operations called [re](http://docs.python.org/2/library/re.html), which is based on the regex syntax in Perl.
+## When should you use regular expressions?

-*When should you use regular expressions?*
+Unless you absolutely need to use regular expressions, stick with Python basic string functions - like `find` and `replace`.
+They are *much* easier to learn, use, and understand.

-Finding a string can be extremely easy in Python, when you know exactly what you are looking for.
+However, these are generally only useful when you know *exactly* what you're looking for.

 For example: